attruong00/metrics_to_difficulties/README.md

 Currently training on all 300 simulation worlds and testing on physical world data.
 The physical world data is included in test_data, so you may need to change the relative path of the test results because test_data used to be stored in a different folder.

-TODO: compare the relative order of predictions to the relative order of the actual test data.
-This will probably have to be automated because comparing the order by hand is very error prone.